RHagenson/relped/README.md

 ...
 ```

 Note that your columns **must** be named `ID`,`Sex`, and `BirthYear`.
-If your file contains duplicate ID entries, only the last entry will be used. `Sex` entries of either full word or first letter are recognized (e.g. `M` or `Male`) -- matching is case insensitive. `Sex` is used to change the formatting attributes in the final pedigree to distinguish males, females, and unknown sex. `BirthYear` is converted to age for the current year under the assumption that all birthdays have passed for the year (age is used to clarify the pedigree output).
+If your file contains duplicate ID entries, only the last entry will be used. `Sex` entries of either full word or first letter are recognized (e.g. `M` or `Male`) -- matching is case insensitive.

+`Sex` is used to change the formatting attributes in the pedigree to distinguish males, females, and individuals of unknown sex. `BirthYear` is converted to age in the current year under the assumption that all birthdays have passed this year and helps to direct the pedigree so older individuals are plotted above younger individuals.

 ## Output

-`relped` produces a Graphviz-formatted file (directed or undirected, depending on input) with attributes deemed useful for building pedigrees.
-Unlike in a regular pedigree, all nodes at the same height in the plot may not be the same age, however all connections will be exactly the same between runs of `relped`.
+`relped` produces a Graphviz-formatted file (directed or undirected, depending on input) with attributes deemed visually appropriate for building pedigrees.
+Unlike in a typically pedigree, all nodes at the same level in the plot may not be the same age, however all connections will be the same between runs of `relped`.

 ### Producing multiple plots

-Due to the unavoidable randomness of how the pedigree is plotted by Graphviz, the below template can be reused to build multiple plots in a row.
+Due to the unavoidable randomness of how a pedigree is laid out by Graphviz, the below command template can be used to build multiple plots consecutively so that you may pick the most visually appropriate pedigree.

 ```bash
 for run in {1..10}